A-Rocha-Kenya/Waterbird-counts-Sabaki-Mida/README.md

 **Purpose:**
 - Monitoring waterbird population at these two key migratory stopover and wintering sites
-- Assess short- and long-term trends of waders
+- Assess short- and long-term trends of wader populations
-- Learn about seasonality patterns in arrival and departure
+- Learn about seasonality patterns in arrival and departure dates
 - Study the impact of climate change, habitat change, human disturbance

 **Links to other organisations**: